sagar25092006/calculator/README.md

 # calculator
 # this is a python calculator that stores history
-# simply store this and run on idle or vs
+# to run simply store this and run on idle or vs